DUNE-DAQ/hdf5libs/docs/README.md

     ...
 ```

-The configuration information for the file layout are written as attributes to the DUNEDAQFileLayout group and subgroups when a file is created.
-When a file is later opened to be read, the file layout parameters are automatically extracted from the attributes, and used to populate an `HDF5FileLayout` member of the `HDF5RawDataFile`.
+The configuration information for the file layout are written as the attribute "filelayout_params" as JSON-formatted `std::string`.
+When a file is later opened to be read, the file layout parameters are automatically extracted from the attribute, and used to populate an `HDF5FileLayout` member of the `HDF5RawDataFile`.
 If no attributes exist, currently a set of defaults are used.

 ### HDF5RawDataFile